commercetools/ui-kit/CONTRIBUTING.md

 11. Component is merged

-    - [ ] `Designer` adds component to UIKit Sketch file.
+    - [ ] `Designer` adds component to UI Kit Sketch file.

 12. Migrate component to MC.
     - [ ] Component is used only where needed for the user story.
-    - [ ] Update component status on the UIKit Kanban board.
+    - [ ] Update component status on the UI Kit Kanban board.

-### When and how to change an existing component in UIKit
+### When and how to change an existing component in UI Kit

 - Changing an existing component should be done with a _certain degree_ of care.
   Please assume that the current API has been wrestled over.
 - If you want to add some functionality, consider if it should really be a concern of the component you want to enhance.
 For this:
   - The functionality should be applicable for a wide range of current and future requested features.
-What is in _UIKit should be basic building blocks_ that in theory can be used in a wide range of applications, even outside of commercetools.
+What is in _UI Kit should be basic building blocks_ that in theory can be used in a wide range of applications, even outside of commercetools.
   - When in doubt take inspiration from functionalities of the original